argus-hongjie/datability/README.md

 ### PostgreSQL

+* PostgreSQL can rollback DDL statements.
+Ie. if Datability is called in a Transaction, rollbacking this transaction will let the database unmodified.

-It is not possible to drop not null on primary keys without removing the primary keys first.
+* It is not possible to drop not null on primary keys without removing the primary keys first.
 So first, execute `dropPrimaryKeys()`, then `dropNotNulls()`.

+### MySQL

+Use `set foreign_key_checks=0` and enjoy testing.

 ## Requirements